uon-language/specification/spec.md

        parser.from_binary(msg.payload).coerce(refined).to_binary())
 ```

 Why would it work that smoothly?
-Because the payload is still a derived version of `temperature-sensor` so the properties of `temperature` can be modified without changing the original type `!!number`.
+Because the payload is still a derived version of `temperature-sensor` so the properties of `temperature` can be modified without changing the original type `!number`.

 ## Aggregation